-ALL MODELS - The control system consists of three basic components: 1) Central Control Board 2) Ignition Control Board and 3) Display Board.
-The Central Control Board and Ignition Control Boards are located in the control box and can be accessed through panels on the left side and top of the unit.
+ALL MODELS - The control system consists of four basic components: 1) Central Control Board 2) Ignition Control Board 3) Display Board 4) Interface Board; see Figures 14-17.
+The Central Control Board, Ignition Control Boards and the Interface Board are located in the control box and can be accessed through panels on the left side and top of the unit.
 The Display Board is attached to the front jacket panel.
 The control system is a multi-stage control capable of managing three or four ignition stages.
 Three stage models include the 1000, 1300 and 1500.
 Four stage models include the 1850, 2100 and 2500.
-Every system will have one Central Control Board, one Display Board and either three or four Ignition Control Boards depending on the model.
+Every system will have one Central Control Board, one Interface Board, one Display Board and either three or four Ignition Control Boards depending on the model.
 There will be one Ignition Control Board per stage.

-The central control board contains a strip of dip switches which allow the user to control several system variables.
+The Central Control Board, Figure 14, contains a strip of dip switches which allow the user to control several system variables.
 Table 5 shows a summary of these options.
-Make sure the dip switches are in the appropriate position for the unit's application.
-Consult the Control System section of the manual for more information, see page 26.
+The dip switches must be in the appropriate position for the unit's application.
+Consult the Control System section of the manual for more information; see page 26.